What Is An Emergency Fund?

 To be honest, e-funds are boring.
 An emergency fund should be invested in a high-interest savings account earning 1-2% interest.
 This protects the principal but it can also feel very boring.
 In this case though, boring is good.
 Boring means that your money will definitely be there when you need it most.

 It can be tempting to invest your emergency fund in the stock market, DON’T DO THIS!
 Losing half your e-fund during a recession kind of defeats the purpose because this is probably the time you need an e-fund the most.

 E-funds help you feel good.
 They help protect you.
 Having an emergency fund takes a lot of pressure off your finances.
 You can breathe a little easier knowing that you have a little bit of money tucked away in case of emergency.
 You can stress a little less because you’ve got a little buffer ‘just in case’.

 In case you need more convincing, here are 6 real life examples of why you need an emergency fund…

 Seriously, have you never done this before?
+It happens to people all the time.
 If you use more than one credit card it’s easier than you think to pay the wrong credit card.

-If you accidentally make a large payment to the wrong credit card you can always get that money back, but it takes a little while.
+If you accidentally make a large payment to the wrong credit card or online bill payment you can always get that money back, but it takes a little while.
 In the mean time an e-fund can really come in handy to close the gap in your cash flow.

 Car breaks down or you get in an accident…